A New Code of Conduct; Positive Changes

 Creation of Code of Conduct, Character, and Support

-Engaging Schools has been working with the SCSD for approximately two and one-half years.
-We were invited to facilitate a collaborative process involving a 50-member task force made up of a wide variety of community members, district leaders and school staff.
+Early on, we were invited to facilitate a collaborative process involving a 50-member task force made up of a wide variety of community members, district leaders and school staff.
 The nine-month process resulted in a Code of Conduct, Character, and Support that was fair, respectful, accountable, restorative and viable.
 The Syracuse school board approved the new Code in September of 2014.

 The revised Code places a greater emphasis on: